 ZA Miner Launches Global Retail Onboarding Initiative For Passive Crypto Investors

-London, UK, June 03, 2025 (GLOBE NEWSWIRE) -- ZA Miner, a global leader in renewable-energy-powered cloud mining, has officially launched its Global Retail Onboarding Initiative, aimed at helping retail investors-especially those from traditional stock platforms like Robinhood, eToro, and others-seamlessly enter the world of cryptocurrency mining.
+London, UK – ZA Miner, a global leader in renewable-energy-powered cloud mining, has officially launched its Global Retail Onboarding Initiative, aimed at helping retail investors-especially those from traditional stock platforms like Robinhood, eToro, and others-seamlessly enter the world of cryptocurrency mining.

 As signs of a crypto bull run begin to emerge, retail investors are increasingly looking for stable, automated income options.
 ZA Miner meets this demand through its FCA-registered, user-friendly platform that transforms simple deposits into daily passive earnings using AI-enhanced mining operations and 100% renewable energy.